orangehill/bootstrap-session-timeout/README.md

 Default: `false`

 Custom callback you can use instead of redirectiong the user to `redirUrl`.
+Takes options object as the only argument.

 ## Examples

+You can play around with the examples in the `/examples` directory.

 **Basic Usage**